bjornsturmberg/EMUstack/PCPV/Docs/README-install_f2py-pcpv.txt

 If tests all complete but with fails you will need to update the test references for your compilation.

 Open test_PCPV/test_case_* and make adjustments near the bottom as described there.
-Rune tests once with loose constraints, if these all pass copy your results into ref/ and reset hard constraints for your future comparisions.
+Run tests once with loose constraints, if these all pass copy your results into ref/ and reset hard constraints for your future comparisons.

 12) That's all there is, there isn't any more.